aws/copilot-cli/site/content/docs/concepts/pipelines.md

 ![Your completed CodePipeline](https://user-images.githubusercontent.com/828419/71861318-c7083980-30aa-11ea-80bb-4bea25bf5d04.png)

+!!! info
-Note: If you have selected a GitHub or Bitbucket repository, Copilot will help you connect to your source code with [CodeStar Connections](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html).
+    If you have selected a GitHub or Bitbucket repository, Copilot will help you connect to your source code with [CodeStar Connections](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html).
 You will need to install the AWS authentication app on your third-party account and update the connection status.
 Copilot and the AWS Management Console will guide you through these steps.

 ## Adding Tests